sumitshresht/saanjha_frontend/README.md

 # 🐦 Saanjha — A Social Microblogging App

-**Saanjha** is a modern, lightweight social platform inspired by Twitter.
+**Saanjha** is a modern, lightweight social platform.
 Built with **React + Vite**, it allows users to share posts, interact with others, save content, and manage their profiles—all with a sleek and responsive interface powered by Chakra UI.

 ## ✨ Features